 Juicing for weight loss

-People who do juice cleanses may have greater amounts of healthy gut bacteria, which has been linked to weight reduction.
+Juice cleanses may help increase the number of healthy bacteria in your gut, which has been linked to weight loss.

 Juicing to ‘detox’